highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.pay-in-pay-out/docs.md

 * Vending Machines
 * Trading Apps

+# Full Examples
+For more detail about the functionality introduced by these APIs, and for simple examples using each new API, skip this section and continue reading below.

-# Full Example - Slot Machine Game
+## Slot Machine Game
 To dive into a full, detailed example that uses these APIs and concepts, [click here](./slot-machine-example) to learn how to create a slot machine game that pays out HFC in High Fidelity.

-For more detail about the functionality introduced by these APIs, and for more examples using each new API, continue reading below.
+## VIP Access Zone
+For another detailed example that uses these APIs and concepts, [click here](./paid-entry-example) to learn how to create an exclusive VIP zone in your domain that is accessible only to paid VIPs.

 # Pay-In Commerce API
 The High Fidelity Pay-In Commerce API adds the following functionality: